dolanmiu/docx/docs/usage/change-tracking.md

 });
 ```

-Note that for a `InsertedTextRun` and `DeletedTextRun`, it is not possible to simply call it with only a text as in `new TextRun("some text")`, since the additonal fields for change tracking need to be provided.
+Note that for a `InsertedTextRun` and `DeletedTextRun`, it is not possible to simply call it with only a text as in `new TextRun("some text")`, since the additional fields for change tracking need to be provided.
 Similar to a normal `TextRun` you can add additional text properties.

 ```ts
 import { Paragraph, TextRun, InsertedTextRun, DeletedTextRun } from "docx";